rowan-walshe/tf-from-ada/README.md

 ## Notes

-It currently takes about 300ms to load the model, but inference takes (some different small ammount of time that I haven't measured).
-My hope is that by splitting the loading and inference functions, inference will take a neglicable ammount of time.
+It currently takes about 300ms to load the model, but inference takes (some different small amount of time that I haven't measured).
+My hope is that by splitting the loading and inference functions, inference will take a neglicable amount of time.
 Though I'm not sure if this is a pipe dream when running on a CPU though...